View from the terrace towards Bobovac

 Star paths.
 The name of a trail on the Via Dinarica network.
 It was here before us, nailed to a barn.

 In the former Yugoslavia, Zvjezdane Staze was the translation of Star Trek.
-A vision of a future free from scarcity, war, and nationalism.
-A vision in which difference is richness.
-A vision in which exploration of the unknown is an ethical imperative.
+A vision of a future without scarcity, war, or nationalism.
+Difference that remains difference.

-We think of this as an organism.
+We think of this place as an organism.
 Those who come may choose to become part of something that extends beyond their stay, or simply to pass through.
-Some encounters remain just that.
-Others incubate, cross-pollinate, find their own form, eventually become autonomous.
-Collaborations form and dissolve and form again.
-Projects emerge that we could not have planned.
+Some encounters remain brief.
+Others find their own form.
+Manuel Pessoa de Lima recorded one of the village fountains and combined it with 127 piano fragments that recombine at random, indefinitely.
+The piece was made here, from what was here.

 The Piano